 This passage is mo A) family ostly about carly's b) pets c) soccer team

 4. Which of the folloA) carly's mom coachC) jinx and diego are p B) james is the best soccer player in the family.

-The oldest brothe A) james b) scott c) diego
+5. The oldest brothe

+A) james b) scott c) diego

 6. Carly is a

 A) boy b) girl

+Writing skills in basis analiah

 Writing skills in basic english

-1. Below are the gui delines on how can one improve his / her english writing skill:
+1. Below are the guidelines on how can one improve his / her english writing skill:

-2. Brush up on the b asic english grammar ru les
+2. Brush up on the basic english grammar rules

-3. Take dictations re
+3. Take dictations regularly

-4. Find a writing par
+4. Find a writing partner

-5. Join a workshop o -
+5. Join a workshop or a night class

-6. Read write-ups th
+6. Read write-ups that you like

-7. Read your favouri
+7. Read your favourite authors

-8. Assess your write -ups briefly and eliminate unr accoss any words
+8. Assess your write-ups

+Write crisply and briefly and eliminate unnecessary words De adaguate recearch before writing

-10. Do adequate rese iccessary words
+10. Do adequate research before writing

-aren berore writing

 Writing exercise:

-Write a short bassage (not more than : 300 words) on your favourite movie / film / soap.
+Write a short passage (not more than 300 words) on your favourite movie / film / soap.

-Exercise Security in commercial and industrial deployment a) Identifying risks and threats specific to domain/ b) Operating, maintaining and reporting malfunctideployed c) Adopting recommended communication method d) all of the above organisation, where deployed oning of the security equipment in use, where 2.
-Co-operations during investigations can be performal a) Adhering to "Procedural Fairness" b) Abiding by and enforcing a systematic framework of a constraint of the above d) all of the above rk A security supervisor may sometimes get involved in court. a) actively or passively c) unwillingly ,, in the method of giving evidence b) willingly d) none of the above 4.
-Successful relationship can be built with clients by a) Communicating clearly, precisely and politely b) Valuing the customer and his / her views; the customer c) Learning thoroughly about the customer d) all of the above 5.
-Barriers to effective communication involves a) Use of jargon and technical terms b) Lack of attention, interest, distractions, or irrelection c) Differences in perception d) all of the above vance to the receiver
+- E) ercise 📝 - 1.
+Security in commercial and industrial deployments can be implemented by a) Identifying risks and threats specific to domain/ organisation, where deployed b) Operating, maintaining and reporting malfunctioning of the security equipment in use, where deployed c) Adopting recommended communication methods and the common equipment used d) all of the above 2.
+Co-operations during investigations can be performed by a) Adhering to "Procedural Fairness" b) Abiding by and enforcing a systematic framework c) Addressing and resolving preliminary issues before conducting interviews d) all of the above 3.
+A security supervisor may sometimes get involved,, in the method of giving evidence in court. a) actively or passively b) willingly c) unwillingly d) none of the above 4.
+Successful relationship can be built with clients by a) Communicating clearly, precisely and politely b) Valuing the customer and his / her views; the customer is the 'King' c) Learning thoroughly about the customer d) all of the above 5.
+Barriers to effective communication involves a) Use of jargon and technical terms b) Lack of attention, interest, distractions, or irrelevance to the receiver c) Differences in perception d) all of the above